 The commitment to a nuclear deterrent remains as per the Conservative manifesto, but, any replacement for Trident will be scrutinised for value for money.
 It does not actually explicitly say that Trident will be renewed with a like for like system and the Liberal Democrats will be free to make a case for alternatives.

 Both parties have committed to a Defence and Security Review but the text makes it clear that it will take place alongside the Spending Review and will have strong involvement of the Treasury.
-This last section, about strong Treasury involvement is a straight lift from the Liberal Democrat manifesto.
-Any hopes anyone had of the Defence Review being anything other than a slash and burn exercise, that will, in common with the last half dozen or so similar reviews, result in less money for Defence, is in for a rude awakening.
+This last section, about strong Treasury involvement, is a straight lift from the Liberal Democrat manifesto.
+Any hopes anyone had of the Defence Review being anything other than a slash and burn exercise, that will, in common with the last half dozen or so similar reviews, results in less money for Defence, is in for a rude awakening.

-Liam Fox took up his post in Main Building today; he is going to need all the guile, cunning, political skill and downright luck to get anything other than a budget cutting review.
+Liam Fox took up his post in Main Building today; he is going to need all the guile, cunning, political skill and downright luck to get anything other than a budget-cutting review.

 Incidentally, the agreement also maintains the commitment to spending 0.7% of Gross National Income on overseas aid so in the forthcoming Defence and Security Review (Budget Cut) where it is likely a reduction or stagnation in funding for the armed services will be the result, it will be of some comfort to those service personnel that will be made redundant or have to face yet more shortages of equipment that the taxes that they pay will be going to India, so it can afford aircraft carriers, jet fighters and more C17’s than us.

-Perhaps we might remind the dream team of their pre election comments;
+Perhaps we might remind the dream team of their pre-election comments;

 Liberal Democrats would make the welfare of the men and women of our armed forces a priority